 Back?
 Great.
 Wasn’t that cool?

-EDEN GRINSHPAN audio excerpt: “We are eating dishes on Eden Eats that are passed down from generation to generation.
+EDEN GRINSHPAN podcast excerpt: “We are eating dishes on Eden Eats that are passed down from generation to generation.
 There is so much personal significance.
 We hear all about their lives.”

 I was interested in talking with Eden because, on a recent episode of “Eden Eats,” she invaded my adopted hometown, Tampa, to sample our culinary delights.